 Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
 These low-birth-weight infants are at increased risk of neonatal morbidity and mortality.

 WHO recommends that low-birth-weight infants should be fed mother's own milk.
 If these infants cannot be fed mother's own milk, they should be fed donor human milk (in settings where safe and affordable milk banking facilities are available or can be set up) or standard infant formula.

 Low-birth-weight infants are often small for their age when they are discharged from hospital.
 It has been suggested that feeding these infants with a nutrient-enriched formula rather than standard term formula might facilitate "catch-up" growth and improve development; however there is no consistent evidence to suggest that this is the case.
 Furthermore, the cost of nutrient-enriched infant formula is high and its availability in resource-limited settings is low.

-WHO therefore recommends that low-birth-weight infants who cannot be fed mother's own milk or donor human milk should be fed standard infant formula from the time of discharge until six months of age.
+WHO recommends that low-birth-weight infants who cannot be fed mother's own milk or donor human milk should be fed standard infant formula from the time of discharge until six months of age.